njmit123/NLTK_practice/README.md

 # NLTK_practice
-Figuring my way around using the NLTK libray for NLP
+Figuring my way around using the NLTK library for NLP